-Brussels is a very expensive post because costs on the local economy are high.
+Brussels is in a very top expensive cities' post because costs of living on the local economy are high.

 Sponsorship -- It is imperative that personnel assigned to Brussels request a sponsor to be appointed by their gaining unit so that they can ask the necessary questions and be fully acquainted with what to expect in Brussels.
 Indeed, your assignment and category of support will differ depending on whether you are SHAPE sponsored or Embassy sponsored.
 Many of the in/out-processing procedures and privileges differ between them.
 It is important that personnel follow the procedures established by their administrative sections.